-This healthy Thai meatballs recipe is inspired by many of the best flavors Thai cuisine has to offer.
+These Thai meatballs are inspired by many of the best flavors Thai cuisine has to offer.
 Jam-packed with scrumptiousness, these sweet, savory, and spicy meatballs are made in one skillet in under 1 hour.

 Celebrating cultural influences and creating recipes out of them is part of what makes creating recipes so much fun.
-Chicken curry, Ukrainian borscht, shrimp tacos with slaw and Italian pasta salad are just a few of my family’s favourites!
+Chicken curry, Ukrainian borscht and shrimp tacos with slaw are just a few of my family’s favourites!

 Table of contents